-Your attorney will help you file the application and will work closely with your physician to ensure that all medical records show the necessary proof of your illness.
+Your lawyer can help you get disability payments for your illness.
+Your attorney will help you file the application and work closely with your physician so that you have all the medical records showing proof of your illness.

 Will I Get Updated on the Progress of My Case?